mtozzo/achievers-api-tutorial/tutorial/step8.md

   }
 ```

-and finally bind the methods in the contructor:
+Bind the methods in the contructor:

 ```diff
   constructor(props) {